 Barnstable County AmeriCorps Cape Cod members are divided between three residences.
 The Bourne House and the Wellfleet House each accommodate 13 members and a Program Supervisor, comprising the general Corps.
 The AmeriCorps Cape Cod Fire Corps is made of up of 6 members and a program supervisor who reside in another house in Wellfleet.
 The experience of a General Corps member and a FireCorps member are quite different and are explained is separate sections below.

 The Individual Placement program places General Corps members with a specific Service Partner organization two days per week for the entirety of the program.
 Each member is assigned a placement based on the needs of the partner organization and the member’s background and interests.
-The list of Individual Placements varies each year based on community needs and includes a wide range of municipal and county agencies and nonprofits that work within one of ACC’s four focus areas (for more information on the Individual Placement program click here).
+The list of Individual Placements varies each year based on community needs and includes a wide range of municipal and county agencies and nonprofits that work within one of ACC’s four focus areas.

 A FireCorps member’s average day differs greatly from that of a General Corps member.
 The FireCorps serves 5 days a week with the Cape Cod National Seashore’s Fire Management Office.
 These service projects primarily relate to the focus areas of natural resource management and disaster preparedness and response.

-There are 3 primary land resource management and disaster preparedness activities that the FireCorps completes:
+There are 3 primary land resource management and disaster preparedness activities that the FireCorps completes (continue to read about them).

 Chainsaw Clearing (September – Late November)